Professional Culinary Arts Immersion: California

 - Companion Condiments

 - Manage Station and Serve Guests

-SKILLS FOR CONSISTENCY AND REFINEMENT Level 4 introduces you to the organization of the French brigade, a system of kitchen organization prevalent throughout the restaurant industry.
-(Says graduate Bobby Flay upon first coming to cooking school, "I liked the kitchen.
-I liked the fact that it was a brigade.
-I liked the fact that I was accomplishing something.")
-Students are required to deliver dishes both on time and consistently to chef instructors.
-You’ll receive valuable feedback that can be applied to future lessons.
+SKILLS FOR CONSISTENCY AND REFINEMENT Level 4 introduces you to the French brigade, a system of kitchen organization prevalent throughout the restaurant industry.
+Students are required to deliver dishes both on time and consistently to chef-instructors.
+You’ll receive important feedback that can be applied to future situations.